Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Performance evaluation

 Our first benchmark measures only the performance of the block-sparse matrix-matrix multiplication used for the leaf multiplications in the Chunks and Tasks matrix library.
 Thus, Chunks and Tasks is not involved in this benchmark.
 We perform multiplications with matrix dimension $4096 \times 4096$ with varying degree of matrix sparsity.
 The nonzero submatrix blocks are randomly uniformly distributed over the matrix to get a predetermined fill factor which is the fraction of nonzero matrix elements.
 Results for double and single precision are shown in Figures~\ref{fig:leafmat_bench_double} and~\ref{fig:leafmat_bench_single}, respectively.
 Practical peak performance values (dashed lines) were calculated with a separate benchmark program measuring the performance of the cuBLAS batched matrix-matrix multiplication, see Table~\ref{tab:performance_batched_gemm}.
 We are not quite reaching up to those peak figures.
 The main reason is that the benchmark of the leaf matrix library includes data transfers to/from the GPU which are not included in the peak performance figures.
 The work needed to prepare the list of batches is also included in the measured wall time.
 However, when the leaf matrix library is used within the Chunks and Tasks matrix library, there will be several threads that need to execute leaf matrix multiplications.
 This means that both communication to/from the GPU and preparation of batch lists on the CPU can then be overlapped with computation on the GPU as described in Section~\ref{sec:leaf_matrix_types}.

 This brings us to the next two benchmark figures where the Chunks and Tasks library is used but only on a single computational node, see Figures~\ref{fig:single_node_bench_double} and~\ref{fig:single_node_bench_single}.
 The computational node is equipped with 16 CPU cores and 2 GPUs.
-We are using a bounded priority queue in the device manager of length 2 and the number of slots per GPU is 2.
-This means that up to 6 threads, no processing of batch lists will ever occur on the CPU cores.
+Considering that the bounded priority queue has length 2 and that there are 2 slots per GPU, this means that up to 6 threads, no processing of batch lists will ever occur on the CPU cores.
 When 2 threads are executing tasks, there is one GPU dedicated to each thread, similarly to the previous benchmark figures.
 Therefore, the performance improvement when going from 2 to 6 threads comes solely from overlapping data transfers to/from the GPUs and preparation of batch lists on the CPU with the processing of batch lists on the GPUs.
+Comparing the practical peak performance limits to the performance for 6 threads in Figures~\ref{fig:single_node_bench_double} and~\ref{fig:single_node_bench_single} shows that the performance for 6 threads reaches between 88\% and 95\% of the practical peak performance values.
 When increasing the number of threads further, batch lists will also be processed on the CPU cores, according to Algorithm~\ref{alg:process_batches}.
 The figures show that we are able to take advantage of both the CPU and GPUs in a load balanced manner.
 We also note that no parametric models for task execution times on different hardware were required, the load balancing was achieved automatically without any information about the computational power of the devices, other than the assumption that a GPU is much more powerful than a CPU core.
+Block-sparse matrix-matrix multiplication using GPUs has also been implemented in the distributed block-compressed sparse row library, but using custom computational kernels rather than the batched kernels in cuBLAS~\cite{Borstnik2014}.
+The performance results in Figure~\ref{fig:single_node_bench_double} are comparable to those in Figure~8 in~\cite{Borstnik2014}.